Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot-3/identify.typ

   constraints: [
     - #vex-rule[R4] Robots must fit within an 18" x 18" x 18" volume
     - #vex-rule[R13] Motors are limited to a combined power of 88W
-    - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal.
+    - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal ],
-  ],
 )